openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 A `verified_claims` element can be added to an OpenID Connect UserInfo response or an ID Token.

-OAuth Authorization Servers can add `verified_claims` to access tokens in JWT format or Token Introspection responses, either in plain JSON or JWT-protected format.
+OAuth Authorization Servers can add `verified_claims` to Access Tokens in JWT format or Token Introspection responses, either in plain JSON or JWT-protected format.

-An OP or AS MAY also include `verified_claims` in the above assertions, whether they are access tokens or in Token Introspection responses, as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [@!OpenID]).
+An OP or AS MAY also include `verified_claims` in the above assertions, whether they are Access Tokens or in Token Introspection responses, as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [@!OpenID]).

 In this case, every assertion provided by the external Claims source MUST contain